It is irrepressible; it layers his face, trickles through his hand movements and colours his language.

-“I wouldn’t want Liverpool to prioritise City over Everton because of the rivalry, as well as wanting the club to finish as high as possible in the league.
-Jurgen will have all the knowledge and information to make the best decisions over that tough period, though.
+“I wouldn’t want Liverpool to prioritise City over Everton because of the rivalry as well as wanting the club to finish as high as possible in the league.
+Jurgen will have all the knowledge and information to make the best decisions over that tough period.

-"I think he’s also got every confidence in his squad that if he does make four or five changes, he can still get the result he's after in all three games.”
+“I think he’s also got every confidence in his squad that if he does make four or five changes, he can still get the result in all three games.”

-Gerrard, meanwhile, salutes Guardiola for birthing a juggernaut that “are deservedly going to coast to the title this season,” but believes the gigantic jump between City and the rest of their competitors will narrow considerably in 2018-19.
+Gerrard salutes Guardiola for overseeing a juggernaut that “are deservedly going to coast to the title this season,” but believes the gigantic jump between City and the rest of their competitors will narrow considerably in 2018-19.
 “Manchester United, Liverpool, Tottenham and Chelsea will all come harder at them next season after fine-tuning their squads this summer,” he predicts.
 “The competition at the top is only going to get fiercer.”

-Gerrard's charges suffered close, gutting defeats to Arsenal and Manchester City in the FA Youth Cup and UEFA Youth League respectively - the latter on penalties - but Gerrard subscribes to the theory that disappointments can be as much of a driver as successes.
+His charges suffered close, gutting defeats to Arsenal and Manchester City in the FA Youth Cup and UEFA Youth League respectively – the latter via a penalty shootout – but Gerrard subscribes to the notion that the disappointments can be as much of a motivator as successes.

-His appetite to win is ceaseless, but the English Hall of Famer understands the process behind achieving any triumph can often be more important than the result itself.
+His appetite to win is ceaseless, but the English Hall of Famer knows that the process behind achieving any triumph can be as important than the result itself.

-“My job is to help develop these young men, to help them progress as players and people,” Gerrard, who is immensely proud of his two young luminaries Curtis Jones and Rafael Camacho being invited to train with Liverpool’s first-team, says.
+“My job is to help develop these young men, to help them progress as players and people,” Gerrard, who is immensely proud of Curtis Jones and Rafael Camacho being invited to train with Liverpool’s first-team, says.

 “A winning culture is a big part of what I want to create, but so is learning and growing from every situation – whether it is a loss or something that has worked quite well, just as is the case throughout the Academy and at Melwood.